FAQs

 Large-scale production is defined as the production by any person of the biological agent using equipment at a facility capable of producing in aggregate 10 or more litres of the biological agent at any one time.

-For Third Schedule biological agents, since the approval to possess is not required, you may directly apply for an approval to produce the biological agent in large quantities.
+For Third Schedule biological agents, since the approval to possess is not required, you may directly apply for an approval to large-scale produce the biological agent in large quantities.

-Although in general, there is no expiry date for the approval to produce First and Third Schedule biological agents, the validity of the approval is tied to:
+Although in general, there is no expiry date for the approval to large-scale produce First and Third Schedule biological agents, the validity of the approval is tied to:

-1. the facility having a valid “approval to possess” the First Schedule biological agent;
+1. The facility having a valid “approval to possess” the First Schedule biological agent.

-3. in accordance with any other conditions stipulated in the approval, and this may include an expiry date.
+3. In accordance with any other conditions stipulated in the approval, and this may include an expiry date.

 Is large-scale production prohibited for any of the Schedules?